cassa/ugmm/README.md

-# Perth Linux Users Group - User Group Members Management
+# CASSA - User Group Members Management

-UGMM is a simple tool written to manager CASSA's members stored in an LDAP database
+UGMM is a simple tool written originally for the Perth Linux Users Group and forked to manage CASSA's members stored in an LDAP database

 An LDAP database may not be the best tool for storing this data, however it does provide central authentication which was key at the time UGMM was written.